barkbox/barkmq/README.md

 ### Subscriber

 To create a worker that listens to a specific SNS topic.

+The perform method must be implemented as show below or an exception will be triggered.

-The perform action is synchronous so if it's processor intensive send it to a delayed worker.
+The execution is synchronous so if it's time intensive pass it off to a delayed worker.

 ```ruby
 class UserRegisteredWorker